Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Structural Refinement

-\begin{proof} The theorem is shown by induction on the height of the given derivation.
+\begin{proof} The theorem is shown by induction on the height of the given proof.
 We show the non-trivial $\prdia$ case of the inductive step as the remaining cases are simple or similar.